create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **inverse** (): SFQuaternion

-Returns a SFQuaternion object whose value is the inverse of this object's quaternion.
+Returns an SFQuaternion object whose value is the inverse of this object's quaternion.

 #### **length** (): number